htmlpractice/photogallery.github.io/README.md

 # htmlpractice.github.io
-Practice writing html and css for webpages
+Practice writing html and css for webpages.

+Watch this space for project content.